dstrigl/aiortc-qrcode/README.md

   $ pip install -r requirements.tx
 ```

-When you start the example, it will create an HTTP server which you can connect to from your browser:
+When you start the example, it will create an HTTP(S) server which you can connect to from your browser:

 ```bash
   $ python server.py